Blue laws in the United States: Georgia

 Sunday retail alcohol sales in stores were prohibited by the Georgia General Assembly up until 2011.
 On April 28, 2011, Georgia Governor Nathan Deal signed legislation allowing local communities to vote on whether to allow alcohol sales on Sundays.
 Sales are still restricted on Sundays before 12:30 p.m.
 On November 8, 2011, voters in more than 100 Georgia cities and counties voted on a bill that would allow stores to sell alcohol on Sundays.
 It passed in Valdosta, Atlanta, Savannah and many other cities.
 Before this, cities and counties of sufficiently large populations such as most of Metro Atlanta already had Sunday alcohol sales at bars and restaurants, with local ordinances to abide by, such as having a certain amount of food sales in order to be opened and serve alcohol.
 Exceptions were also made by the drink at festivals and large events.

 Illinois

-Horse racing is prohibited on Sundays unless authorized by the local municipality.

-Car dealerships are closed on Sundays.
+Car dealerships are required by law to be closed on Sundays.

 Indiana

 Carry-out alcohol sales were strictly prohibited on Sundays until 2011, when the state amended its laws to permit qualified breweries to sell local brews for carryout (generally growlers).
 In 2018, the law was changed to allow carry-out purchases on Sundays.
 Restaurants and taverns can generally still serve alcoholic beverages.
 Alcohol sales are no longer prohibited on New Years Day.
 In 2010, a change in legislation allowed Indiana residents to purchase alcohol on Election Day.
-Christmas sales are still prohibited.

-In the state of Indiana, as of March 1, 2018, Sunday carry-out alcohol sales are allowed between noon and 8pm.
+A ban on Christmas sales was lifted in 2015.